ArtWhisperer: A Dataset for Characterizing Human-AI Interactions in Artistic Creations: Model Steerability

 \section{Model Steerability}

 Model steerability refers to the ability of a user to steer a model towards a desired outcome.
-There is no current consensus on how to measure AI steerability.
+Measuring steerability has great utility, as it enables quantitative tracking of the human usability of generative models.
+However, there is no current consensus on how to measure AI steerability.
 A common approach is to simply measure performance of a model on standardized dataset evaluations \cite{jahanian2019steerability, openai2023gpt4}.
 While this can enable comparisons between tasks and models, this approach does not allow for the feedback loop present when humans interact with a model.
 Steerability can also be measured qualitatively based on user assessment of their experience interacting with the AI \cite{chung2022talebrush}.

-We create a simple yet informative measure of model steerability.
-We then analyze this measure across different subgroups of images and across two different Stable Diffusion models--SDv2.1 and the older SDv1.5 \cite{Rombach_2022_CVPR}.
+Here, we propose a simple yet informative measure to assess model steerability.
+This metric is general across model types and data modalities, and we are able to use it here to compare across image categories and models.
+We then analyze this measure across different subgroups of images and across two different Stable Diffusion models: SDv2.1 and the older SDv1.5 \cite{Rombach_2022_CVPR}.